 - lying down

 - In a fixed place or moving around

 Pain due to obstruction of the stomach or upper small intestine may be relaxed for some time by vomiting.
 Which reduces the pain that is caused by the obstruction.

 Such as eating or taking antacids may give relief for some time.
 The pain of ulcers of the stomach or duodenum because both food and antacids neutralize the acid.
-For the most part, acids are responsible for irritating the ulcers and causes pain.
+For the most part, acids are responsible for irritating the ulcers and causing pain.